qqii/GetStarRailDaily/README.md

 function daily {
     $_ = Get-StarRailDaily `
     -Cookie "<cookie>" `
-    -UserAgent "<useragent>"
+    -UserAgent "<user agent>"

     return
 }
 ```

-It's not ready yet, so we'll need to get some ingredients.
+It's not ready yet, so we'll need to get two ingredients.
+The cooking and the
+user agent.

 1. Go to [HoYoLAB](http://hoyolab.com) and log in to your account.
 2. Press `F12` to open Developer Tools. _Ooooh, spooky hacker stuff!_